 No. 10 – Jonathan Takes Enemy, Hardin

-Many of the athletes on our list of the Top 50 in Montana’s history are connected in some way – the majority played against one another.
+Many of the athletes on our list of the top 50 in Montana’s history are connected in some way – the majority played against one another.
 Others were teammates or even brothers.
-Last week we introduced you to “The Flying Ferch Brothers” – Kral and Shann Ferch, who starred in Livingston.
-Tonight we meet arguably their greatest rival – Hardin’s Jonathan Takes Enemy.
+Last week we introduced you to “The Flying Ferch Brothers" – Kral and Shann Ferch, who starred in Livingston.
+Now we meet arguably their greatest rival: Hardin’s Jonathan Takes Enemy.

 Jonathan Takes Enemy stat sheet

 Takes Enemy, the cousin of Hardin great Larry Pretty Weasel, was a decorated athlete on the Bulldog basketball team.
 He was named all-conference, all-state and Class A state tournament most valuable player during his playing days, despite not playing all four years.
 He averaged 41 points per game during the 1984 Class A state tournament and was honored as Montana’s most outstanding athlete the same year.
 O.J.
 Simpson presented him with the crystal cup in a New York City ceremony for the award.